-It's a common myth that colonisation extinguished Indigenous culture, particularly in high density/urban areas such as the east coast of Australia.
-This misunderstanding disregards Indigenous people's efforts to sustain their culture, and implies that expressions of culture today are less authentic than pre-colonisation.
+It's a common myth that colonisation extinguished First Nations cultures, particularly in high density/urban areas such as the east coast of Australia.
+This misunderstanding disregards First Nations people's efforts to sustain their cultures, and implies that expressions of culture today are less authentic than pre-colonisation.

-Despite the challenges presented by colonisation, Indigenous people have fought to protect and practise their cultures, and to integrate and adapt it to new experiences in ways that are culturally appropriate and acceptable.
+Despite the challenges presented by colonisation, First Nations people have fought to protect and practise their cultures, and to integrate and adapt them to new experiences in ways that are culturally appropriate and acceptable.

-As such, Indigenous culture remains strong, relevant and present for Indigenous people5.
-It's important that our language reflects the dynamic, living and evolving nature of Indigenous culture.
+As such, First Nations cultures remain strong, relevant and present for Aboriginal and Torres Strait Islander people5.
+It's important that our language reflects the dynamic, living and evolving nature of First Nations cultures.

-- Avoid speaking of culture in the past tense - Don't imply that culture is more or less authentic depending on whether it's more 'traditional', or takes place in an urban or remote setting - Situate any discussion about culture in the context of colonisation and how it's affected cultural practise
+- · Avoid speaking of culture in the past tense. - Don't imply that culture is more or less authentic depending on whether it's more 'traditional', or takes place in an urban or remote setting. - Situate any discussion about culture in the context of colonisation and how it's affected cultural practice.